 Along with calculating cost, you need a way to track and monitor the actual items in your inventory.

 The periodic method involves taking occasional physical counts of the items in your inventory along with their costs, according to Investopedia.
 In this method, you record merchandise purchases in your purchases account, then set up specific time periods (such as every month, every quarter or once a year) to go through and update your inventory account to reflect the cost of goods sold.

 To calculate the cost of goods sold every period, add the balance of your inventory to the cost of your inventory purchases, then subtract the cost of your ending inventory.

-This is perhaps the easiest method for tracking the number of items in your inventory accurately.
+This is perhaps the easiest method of tracking the number of items in your inventory accurately.
 According to Investopedia, under this method you simply keep track of your inventory continuously, automatically updating your inventory account and your cost of goods sold as new items come in and go out.
-This means using a digital system to keep track of everything – and that, so long as you don't face theft or damage of items in your inventory, your inventory account balance should be accurate at all times.
+This means using a digital system to keep track of everything – and that, so long as you don’t face theft or damage of items in your inventory, your inventory account balance should be accurate at all times.

 You can find out more about the process of accounting for your retail business – including income statements, balance sheets and cash flow – in our complete Guide to Retail Accounting.